pwyq/cg_project/README.md

 Picture: terminal

-4. Supporting refraction and the display of transparent objects.
-	Yanqing
-Picture: Picture of debug rays

-5. An illustration of interesting test or corner cases.
+4. An illustration of interesting test or corner cases.
 	Joaquin, Shivani, Jacob, Yanqing
 ![](./final-renders/E5_box-corner-case.jpg)

-6. Extending the debugger to show the nth refection of a ray via the keyboard, or triggering a ray highlighting and showing command line output of the selected ray’s properties.
+5. Extending the debugger to show the nth refection of a ray via the keyboard, or triggering a ray highlighting and showing command line output of the selected ray’s properties.
 ![](./final-renders/E6-alt.png)